 Meet The Team - Jason Anthony

-It's been a huge pleasure editing Discworld Monthly for the last eighteen years
+It's been a huge pleasure editing Discworld Monthly since 1996.

-My involvement with Discworld Fandom happened almost by accident.
+My involvement with Discworld Fandom and writing the newsletter happened mostly by accident.
 I was late to the Discworld party as it were - the first newly released hardback I purchased was Men at Arms.
 Although I'd spent a few months before its release reading through the back catalogue.

-I got my first internet connection in 1995 and it came with a small amount of free web-space - so I decided to learn HTML and produce my own website - I didn't really know what to write about so I produced a few pages about my hobbies.
+I got my first internet connection in 1995 and it came with a small amount of free web-space - so I decided to learn how to produce my own website - I didn't really know what to write about so I produced a few pages about my hobbies.

 A while later I was contacted by Phil Penny, the then editor of Ramtop to Rimfall, asking if there were going to be any more issues of the newsletter.
 I explained that I didn't think there would be any more and Phil asked why didn't I take over.
 I immediately dismissed the idea as I had no experience of journalism and had only got a 'D' in GCSE English.